 Rachel joined us as a senior policy adviser in 2014 to help shape the public policy debate and champion better work and working lives.
 Rachel is a policy and research professional with over 25 years’ experience in the employment and HR arena.
 An important part of her role is to ensure that the views of the profession inform our policy thinking on health and wellbeing and employment relations.

-Rachel leads a range of policy and research studies about health and wellbeing at work, and represents the CIPD on key advisory groups, such as NHS England's National Health and Wellbeing Expert Advisory Group and the Council for Work and Health.
+Rachel leads a range of policy and research studies about health and wellbeing at work, and represents the CIPD on key advisory groups, such as the Council for Work and Health.
+She is also a Trustee on the Board of the Faculty of Occupational Medicine.

 Rachel is a qualified HR practitioner and researcher with a Master’s in human resource management from Portsmouth University and a post-graduate diploma in social research methods from Sussex University.
 Before joining the CIPD, Rachel worked as a senior policy adviser at Acas.

-Claire is our senior resourcing and inclusion policy adviser.
-She leads our policy work on flexible and new ways of working and resourcing and talent management.
+Claire leads our policy work on flexible and new ways of working and resourcing and talent management.
 Claire also works in the area of equality, diversity and inclusion and leads policy work on carers, working parents and compassionate bereavement support.
 She also works with colleagues on menopause and menstrual health workplace policy support.

 Previously, Claire ran her own research and consultancy organisation and was acting head of research and principal researcher at Roffey Park.
 Claire has worked on several international projects, is the author of a range of reports, has responded to numerous Government consultations and has given evidence at a range of parliamentary groups and committees.